1. Introduce someone new to craft hot sauce

-Hope you can pick a few resolutions to do in 2016.
-If you have any additional Chilihead New Year's Resolutions, comment below and they can make the 2017 list.
+Hope you can pick a few hot sauce resolutions for this year.
+If you have any additional Chilihead New Year's Resolutions, comment below and we can add them!